- Memory-intensive background tasks

 - Configurable port mappings: Define which ports your app exposes to the internet.

-- Monitoring: View logs and monitor your deployment’s status.
+- Monitoring: View logs and monitor your published app’s status.

 Usage